senozanAleyna/senozanAleyna/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on data science
+- 🔭 I’m currently working on javascript project
-- 🌱 I’m currently learning artifical intelligence and python
+- 🌱 I’m currently learning data science and python
 - 💬 Ask me about Python, C#